Whale watching in NSW

 Head out into deeper waters on a whale-watching cruise and get even closer to these giants of the deep.
 On the Sapphire Coast, join Cat Balou Cruises in Eden or Sapphire Coastal Adventures in Merimbula from mid-September to late November.

-Further north, CoastXP runs exciting whale watching cruises on a small adventure boat from Newcastle.
+Further north, CoastXP runs exciting whale-watching cruises on a small adventure boat from Newcastle.
 Moonshadow – TQC cruises from Port Stephens, Port Jet Cruises operates out of Port Macquarie and Pacific Explorer departs Coffs Harbour.
 You can also snorkel with whales in Coffs Harbour on a guided tour with Jetty Dive.
-In Byron Bay, join a kayaking tour and paddle out amongst the whales.
+In Byron Bay, join a kayaking tour and paddle out among the whales with Go Sea Kayak or Cape Byron Kayaks.

 For more information about whale watching in NSW, visit the NSW National Parks and Wildlife Service website.